teaxyz/chai/README.md

 1. `rm -rf ./data`: removes all the data the fetcher is putting.
-2. `docker system prune -a -f --volumes`: removes **everything** docker-related.
+2. `docker system prune -a -f --volumes`: removes **everything** docker-related †

 > [!WARNING]
-> Step 2 deletes all your docker stuff… be careful.
+> † This deletes all derived Docker data, even from other containers and
+> volumes!
+You probably don’t want to do this.

 <!-- this is handled now that alembic/psycopg2 are in pkgx -->
 <!--